Virat-py/Student-Course-Mail-Filter/README.md

 ## Overview

-This project is a Python-based email filter and summarizer that connects to an IMAP email server, retrieves emails, filters them based on specific keywords, and summarizes their content using the Groq API.
+This project is a Python-based Email Filter and Summarizer that connects to an IMAP email server, retrieves emails, filters them based on specific keywords, and presents their content using a Streamlit interface.
 It is particularly useful for students and professionals looking to manage and synthesize important emails efficiently.

 ## Features

 - **IMAP Email Retrieval**: Connects to an IMAP server to fetch emails from the inbox.
 - **Keyword Filtering**: Filters emails based on defined keywords in both subject and body using re module.
 - **Content Summarization**: Utilizes the Groq API to summarize email content in a concise manner.
-- **Output Formatting**: Outputs the subject and summarized body of each relevant email.
+- **Streamlit Interface**: Provides an interactive web application for users to log in and view relevant emails seamlessly.

 ## Technologies Used